 Social and Environmental Responsibility in Shales

-Many of Shell’s employees live, attend school, and work in the communities where we operate our shale oil and gas assets.
+Many of our employees live, attend school, and work in the communities where we operate our shale oil and gas assets.
 We know our success depends on the wellbeing of the communities around us.
 As a good neighbour should, we conduct our operations in a socially and environmentally responsible manner.

 Shell has developed and publicly shared a set of five global Onshore Operating Principles, which apply to onshore shale activities where we operate and where hydraulic fracturing is used.
 These principles cover safety and well integrity, air quality, water protection and use, footprint, and engagement with local communities.
 We support regulations designed to reduce risks to the environment and keep those living near our operations safe.
 As new technologies, challenges, and regulatory requirements emerge, we review and update these principles.